dhil/bytecodealliance-rfcs/accepted/exception-handling.md

 * Changes to the embedder API
   + Three-way result type (Ok, Exception, Trap)
   + ExceptionRef

+## Unwinding across instances
+[unwinding-instances]: #unwinding-across-instances

+## Unwinding across host frames
+[unwinding-hosts]: #unwinding-across-host-frames

+As stated in the [non-requirements](:non-requirements) section we do not plan to support unwinding across host frames.
+However, to gracefully handle exceptions that attempt to cross wasm-host boundary we propose to have our host-to-wasm trampoline catch any Wasm-thrown exceptions and return them via a three-way result type.

+Similarly, we will do not plan to supporting raising Wasm exceptions directly in host code.
+Instead, we envisage a host function supply an element of the exception type as an argument, which the wasm-to-host trampolines will reify as a genuine exception and raise inside the Wasm code.

+For the design of the three-way result type there are multiple options to consider:

+* A genuine three-parameter result type capturing the three ways in which a Wasm program can terminate, e.g. `Result<Success, Exception, Trap>`.
+* A nested result type, e.g. `Result<Result<Success, Exception>,
+  Trap>` to remain compatible with Rust's `?` operator.
+* Or continue to use `Result<Success, anyhow::Error>` and allow
+  callers to try to downcast the `anyhow::Error` to either a trap or an exception as needed.

 # Open questions
 [open-questions]: #open-questions